cupOJoseph/Storj-Gateway/README.md

 ### Uploads
 You can add files to our buckets.
 This is just for testing and will be reset often.
 Please keep file sizes small.

-Send a `POST` to `TBD` with your file to upload it.
-Then check that it is now in Storj with `Another thing`.
+Send a `POST` to `http://live.storjgateway.com:3001/upload` with your file to upload it.
+Then check that it is now in Storj with `TBD`.

 ## Attribution
 This experimental ipfs plugin combines code from and is heavily inspired by [RTrade's storj ipfs plugin](https://github.com/RTradeLtd/storj-ipfs-ds-plugin).
 It also uses code from https://github.com/ipfs/go-ds-s3 and https://github.com/storj/storj.